cosmos/gaia/docs/modules/globalfee.md

 ## Queries

-CLI queries can be used to retrieve the global fee params:
+CLI queries can be used to retrieve the globalfee params:

 ```shell
 gaiad q globalfee params